Frama-C/Frama-C-snapshot/INSTALL.md

 Some Makefile targets of interest are:
 - `doc`      generates the API documentation.
-- `top`      generates an OCaml toplevel embedding Frama-C as a library.
 - `oracles`  sets up the Frama-C test suite oracles for your own configuration.
 - `tests`    performs Frama-C's own tests.